- Search The Registry

 - My Account

-On this date we remember the birth of James Chaney, an African American civil rights activist, in 1943.
+On this date, we mark the birth of James Chaney, a Black civil rights activist, in 1943.

-Chaney was born in Meridian, MS, the son of Ben and Fannie Lee Chaney.
-His parents instilled a strong and resilient sense of racial pride in him at an early age.
+He was born in Meridian, MS, the son of Ben and Fannie Lee Chaney.
+His parents instilled a strong and resilient racial pride in him early on.
 In 1959, he and a group of friends were suspended from high school for wearing buttons criticizing the local chapter of the NAACP for its unresponsiveness to racial issues.
 Chaney was expelled a year later for a similar incident and went to work with his father as a plasterer.

-During Freedom Summer in 1964, Chaney worked with an interracial team, including New Yorkers Michael Schwerner and Andrew Goodman, to organize a community center in Meridian and to register African Americans for voting.
-On June 21, 1964, with two Jewish associates, Michael Schwerner and Andrew Goodman working with the CORE Mississippi Freedom Summer project, the three set out to investigate a church bombing in Longdale, MS, a potential site for a Freedom School teaching literacy and voter education.
+During Freedom Summer in 1964, Chaney worked with an interracial team, including New Yorkers Michael Schwerner and Andrew Goodman, to organize a Meridian community center to register African Americans for voting.
+On June 21, 1964, with two Jewish associates, Michael Schwerner and Andrew Goodman working with the CORE Mississippi Freedom Summer Project, the three set out to investigate a church bombing in Longdale, MS, a potential site for a Freedom School teaching literacy and voter education.
 As the three of them were driving back to Meridian, police in Philadelphia, MS, detained them.
-Chaney was arrested for speeding and Schwerner and Goodman were arrested as suspects in the church bombing.
-No phone calls were allowed nor were any of them allowed to pay the fines.
+Chaney was arrested for speeding, and Schwerner, and Goodman were arrested as suspects in the church bombing.
+No phone calls were allowed, nor were they allowed to pay the fines.

 The FBI recovered the bodies of the murdered men from an earthen dam on August 4.
-Three years later, two men convicted of the murders were sentenced to ten years and three others convicted of conspiracy to six years.
-Despite confessions and eyewitness accounts, all were paroled before serving their full term and most returned to Mississippi by the mid-1970s.
+Three years later, two men convicted of the murders were sentenced to ten years, and three others were convicted of conspiracy to six years.
+Despite confessions and eyewitness accounts, all were paroled before serving their full term, and most returned to Mississippi by the mid-1970s.

 Memories of the Southern Civil Rights Movement